Internet of Things Attack Shines Spotlight on Insurance Coverage Issues

 Gaps in Coverage

-For example, one coverage area that companies need to understand in such situations involves contingent business interruption (CBI).
+One insurable risk that companies need to understand in such situations involves contingent business interruption (CBI).
 Manipulating devices to conduct the recent DDoS attack undoubtedly interrupted business and caused revenue loss for some companies, highlighting the need to understand what CBI covers.

-Property and casualty insurers generally provide coverage for some cyber exposures — depending on specific circumstances — and cyber insurers are broadening and enhancing risk transfer options.
+Property and casualty insurers generally provide cover for some cyber exposures – depending on specific circumstances – and cyber insurers are broadening and enhancing risk transfer options.
 As a result, it’s important to look at all three coverage areas in relation to a cyber-attack that disrupts your operations.

 In the event of an outage from one of your service providers, consider: